 Here is a video that explains how an ayurvedic hair wash is different from a synthetic shampoo and also how to use it effectively on hair.

-How to use an Ayurvedic Hair Choornam to wash hair: a video
+A video demo of How to use an Ayurvedic Hair Choornam to wash hair

 Ayurvedic hair care routine Step 3 : Hair Lepa (Mask)